Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Sunbeam

-A reliable kettle under $40 that boils fast and has a limescale filter.
+A brushed stainless steel kettle at a budget price, with a genuine 3-way safety system and a concealed element for easy cleaning.
 Every new home needs a kettle and this does the job well.

-Verified in stock at Amazon AU 6 days ago
+Verified in stock at Amazon AU about 14 hours ago

 Buy on Amazon